farhanazmiCS/trip-planner/README.md

 * The user can click the sentence below the __Register__ button to be redirected to the login page if the user already has an account.

 #### CreateTrip
-* The `CreateTrip` component renders the page that allows the user to create a new trip.
+* The __CreateTrip__ component is defined in the `CreateTrip.js` file and renders the page that allows the user to create a new trip.

 * When this page is loaded, the name of the trip, by default, is set to 'Trip Name'.
 On the right of it is an edit button, a pencil icon, when clicked or pressed, will change the header to an input field, allowing the user to change the name of the trip.